Other Financing Options

-- The Graduate Direct PLUS loan has a fixed interest rate of 7.9%.
+- The Graduate Direct PLUS loan has an annual fixed rate.

 - Repayment begins 6 months after graduating or dropping to less than half-time status.
 Students enrolled at least half time with Graduate Direct PLUS loans will be placed in an in-school deferment and will remain on an in-school deferment as long as the student remains enrolled at least half-time.

 - To learn more about the Federal Direct PLUS loan program, or to start an application, click here.

 - A student who has exhausted all other financial aid options may want to consider applying for an alternative educational loan.

 - Students enrolled at least half time are eligible, and can apply for this type of loan on their own if creditworthy.
 If not, a creditworthy cosigner will be required.

 - Students can borrow up to cost of attendance minus other aid received.

 - Payments are deferred as long as the student remains enrolled half time, but interest will accrue while in school.